How a transwoman's Second Life avatar spurred her transition from male to female.

 Laura Kate Dale, a writer in England, penned a moving essay for the Guardian last year about how World of Warcraft facilitated her gender transition from male to female.
 She had been questioning her gender identity before she found WoW, but never had a safe space to explore her uncertainties.

-When puberty hit, Dale knew something didn’t feel right.
-Her new, prominent Adam’s apple and facial hair disgusted her.
+When puberty hit, Dale knew something didn't feel right.
+Her new, prominent Adam's apple and facial hair disgusted her.
 At first this thwarted her desire to socialize, and soon, turned her into a full-blown agoraphobe.
-She knew she was attracted to women, and
+She knew she was attracted to women, and despite her gender-queer qualities, she also knew that the term "gay" didn't seem to fit.

 Dale's WoW character, a female paladin, was an idealized version of how she wanted to see herself.
 During the summer of 2006, Dale immersed herself in WoW, and in her new, digital female body.
 She spoke differently to strangers, she said, with buoyancy and confidence.
 The longer she played, the less comfortable she became with her IRL appearance and the more in-tune she felt with her avatar.
 Experimenting with her gender in a virtual safe space, she said, helped her realize that transitioning was something she wanted.